antoniofractuous/client-server-architecture-mysql/README.md

 ![database](./images/database.png)

-Congrats!!
-You have just created a basic client-server architechture using MySQL Relational Database Management System!
+We have just created a basic client-server architechture using MySQL Relational Database Management System!